Implementing the “Sports Premium” in our School

 - Residential trip – cost is to subsidise residential to Little Deer Wood activity centre for all Year 4 children

-- Healthy Schools Week – provide a wide range of healthy and active experiences for the whole school during this week.
+- Promoting healthy life styles – provide a wide range of healthy and active experiences for the whole school during this week.
 We aim to have visitors in to school to teach the children new sports and to raise awareness of the importance of healthy lifestyles.

 - Sports kit – in order to raise the profile of sport in school, we would like to provide children competing in sport events with a kit.
 This will mean that our children are easily recognised when competing and the children will be proud to show that they are representing our school.